-Aprii Thurs Apr 14 For students obtaining degrees at June convocation, course work must be completed, and grades submitted for full-year and Winter session courses.
+• Fri Apr 12 For students obtaining degrees at June convocation, course work must be completed, and grades submitted for full-year and Winter session courses.
 Final date for receipt of degree recommendations and submission of any required theses for master's degree for June Convocation.
 Final date for submission of final doctoral thesis for students whose degrees are to be conferred at the June Convocation.
 Students dually registered in the Winter session must be recommended. for the master's degree by this date to maintain their PhD registration.
-Fri Apr 15 Good Friday (University closed) Sun Apr 30 Payment deadline to avoid service charges on unpaid Fall/Winter session (September to April) tuition and non-tuition fee amounts for all students who have successfully registered without payment.
+Tues Apr 30 Payment deadline to avoid service charges on unpaid Fall/Winter session (September to April) tuition and non-tuition fee amounts for all students who have successfully registered without payment.
 Monthly service charges will incur starting May 15.